18F/cf-env-parser-buildpack/README.md

 This buildpack should be used as part of a [multi-buildpack setup](https://github.com/ddollar/heroku-buildpack-multi).

 If an app has user-provided services, Cloud Foundry provides information about those services in an environment variable called `VCAP_SERVICES`.
 It's JSON, and you can read more about it in the [CF docs](http://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES).
-This buildpack pulls out the `name` and `credentials` values, and provides them as separate environment variables in the format `name_credential-key=credential-value`.
+This buildpack pulls out the `name` and `credentials` values, and provides them as separate environment variables in the format `NAME_CREDENTIAL-KEY=credential-value`.

+By default, the buildpack converts variable keys to uppercase.
+To leave them as-is, set `UPPERCASE: false` in the manifest.

 To remove the `name` from the variable, set `SHORTEN_VCAP: true` in the manifest.